GabeScott/standard-works-vault/General Conference/1986 April - “They Taught and Did Minister One to Another”.md

 # “They Taught and Did Minister One to Another”

-*By James M. Paramore - Of the First Quorum of the Seventy*
+By Elder James M. Paramore - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1986 General Conference*